FantailIO/BuildVersion/README.md

   -b, --branch            The branch being built.
 Defaults to develop
 ```

-By default, Build Version writes the calculated version to a file, which can be
+By default, CI Version writes the calculated version to a file, which can be
 read to get the next version.
 The calculated value is set into `currentVersion`
 in the JSON object in the file.
 To get the info on the command line, run with
 the `--dryrun` flag, and the JSON will be written to STDOUT instead of a file.